mahapatra-ananya/mealplanner/README.md

 These are the user features I want to incorporate in my application:

-- As a user, I want to be able to add a meal to my weekly planner
+- As a user, I want to be able to add meals to my weekly planner
 - As a user, I want to be able to add and delete items from my pantry as I use them in real life
 - As a user, I want to be able to select a meal and see the ingredients